 Report design – pages and pages of graphs and tables filled with black and white statistics?
-Perhaps that approach may not be the most effective way to engage your audience.
+Perhaps that approach isn’t the most effective way to engage your audience.

 To really bring your audience together around you and your team’s efforts, your annual report design must be an engaging and accessible read, and focus on celebrating your achievements.

 And relying on beautiful, innovative and effective report design to communicate what your company has achieved will engage audiences and go beyond.
 An engaging visual and reading experience will reassure your audience – whether they’re customers or investors – that your company isn’t just proud of past achievements, but it’s also an organisation that looks forward and cares, that they’re in good hands.

-Below are just a few tips on how to turn your report design into an engaging and effective communications tool.
+Below are just a few tips on how to turn your report into an engaging and effective communications tool.

 1 – Make an impact from the start

 With report design, you can make an impact even before your audience have turned to page 1.
 So be bold from the start, lead with confidence.

-The front covers on these two report designs act as strong hooks to entice audiences to find out more thanks to unique visuals that create intrigue and immediate empathy and engagement.
+The covers on these reports act as strong hooks to entice audiences to find out more, thanks to unique visuals and formats that create intrigue and immediate empathy and engagement.

 2 – Remember who you work for